v1ggs/gulp-website-builder/README.md

 ---

-> Browserslistrc file (.browserslistrc) is not used, because babel (for JS) has two different transpilations, whose settings are different from those for autoprefixer.
+> Browserslistrc file (.browserslistrc) is not used, because babel (for JS) can have different transpilations, whose settings can be different from those for autoprefixer.

 ---